ezEngine/docs-src/pages/docs/runtime/world/world-messaging.md

 Any message can be sent as an *event* by using `ezGameObject::SendEventMessage()`, however, messages that are meant to be always treated as events should derive from `ezEventMessage`, so that they include additional information.

-Finally, there is the `ezEventMessageHandlerComponent` interface, which is only implemented by very few component types, for example the [Script Component](../../custom-code/visual-script/script-component.md).
+Finally, there is the `ezEventMessageHandlerComponent` interface, which is only implemented by very few component types, for example the [script component](../../custom-code/visual-script/script-component.md).

 When an `ezEventMessageHandlerComponent` is attached to a node, it will receive *all* event messages below that node hierarchy, no matter whether it has a message handler for it or not.
 It therefore prevents event messages from leaving the hierarchy.
 If an event message is supposed to 'bubble up' further, the message handler component must either forward the message manually or be configured to pass-through all unhandled event messages.